Audi Q8 e-tron vs Q4 e-tron

 Audi Q4 e-tron

 As a compact SUV, the Q4 e-tron aims at the heart of the market, as Audi calls it.
+In other words, (relatively) affordable luxury electric driving.
 Built on Volkswagen’s modular MEB platform, the Q4 e-tron prioritizes practicality over performance.
-The five-door EV all-rounder was unveiled in 2021 and is already popular amongst customers.
+The five-door EV all-rounder was unveiled in 2021 and is already being delivered to lease customers.

 It’s available either as an SUV or as a Sportback, differentiated by exterior shape, lower rooflines and cargo space.